AmericanPhilosophicalSociety/RevCityDocs/metadataguidelines.md

 **Application:**
 * Use _field_edtf_date_created_ for: known numerical dates – 1776-07-04
   *  Must conform to Extended Date/Time Format (EDTF) standards.
-  *  See (https://www.loc.gov/standards/datetime/) for more information.
+  *  See [EDTF Specification](https://www.loc.gov/standards/datetime/) for more information.
-  *  Use the validator (https://digital2.library.unt.edu/edtf/) if unsure your date value conforms to EDTF standard.
+  *  Use the [date validator](https://digital2.library.unt.edu/edtf/) if unsure your date value conforms to EDTF standard.
   *  If the date is unknown, leave this field blank and use the text field below.
 * Use _field_date_created_text_ for: plain text dates – undated, approximately 1930s
   *  Never write the date as **n.d.** if the date is unknown, only use the term undated.